luisacarrion/mpc-project/readme.md

 The story of the game is the following:

-A dragon comes to attack the Wizard’s village every 100 years.
+A dragon comes to attack the Wizardï¿½s village every 100 years.
 The Wizard needs to create a magic potion to kill the dragon.
 He needs to collect all the ingredients needed for the potion by finding paths in a puzzle maze.
 If he gets the correct path, he obtains the magic potion ingredients and kills the dragon.
-However, he must avoid ‘spoofed’ paths that lead him to monsters that will kill him.
+However, he must avoid ï¿½spoofedï¿½ paths that lead him to monsters that will kill him.

 Software
 ========